jacobtomlinson/carte-noire/drafts/untitled.md

 -After school, we go to the train tracks and walk on them -Come back by 5pm to eat dinner
 -Have fight with dad

+Next day
+-Similar routine, but very tired this day
+-Try to focus when Schellen comes, lose sense of time, can't decipher my watch, feel delirious.
+He sits down and then I check watch and now I can read it (6:45)
+-Can't say anything either, he mumbles a bit but I don't understand and I feel too tired to ask -What was he even wearing tomorrow?
+Or any day?
+Everything is a blur -...
 -He convinces me to run away (?)
 -Death (?)